 Capstone (3-5 units)

-Seniors are required to demonstrate competency in applied policy research, which can be fulfilled by participating in the practicum program or by writing an honors thesis.
+Seniors are required to demonstrate competency in applied policy research via a capstone project.
+In order to satisfy the capstone requirement, students need to either take practicum or the senior honors seminar.
 The capstone requirement must be completed for a letter grade.

 In the practicum program, small student teams analyze real world policy problems faced by government and nonprofit organizations and produce a report with recommendations for use by the client.
-The Practicum is offered Autumn, Winter, and Spring Quarters as PUBLPOL 200A, PUBLPOL 200B, and PUBLPOL 200C.
+The Practicum is offered Autumn, Winter, and Spring Quarters as PUBLPOL 200A, PUBLPOL 200B, and PUBLPOL 200C, respectively.

 How to Declare the Public Policy Major